MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/webstack-lamp-deployment-single-region.md

 Don't feel obliged to stick to Bash, PowerShell or Windows Batch for deploying the whole architecture end-to-end.
 You could complete a step like deploying the Azure Cache for Redis using Windows Bash and then switch to Bash to deploy Azure Database for MySQL, although it's not the standard.

+> [!IMPORTANT]
-Should you choose to setup the architecture programmatically using a command line interface and the samples from this document, you are going to need to install either [Azure CLI](https://docs.microsoft.com/cli/azure/install-az-cli2), a cross-platform command-line tool providing a great experience for managing Azure resources, or [Azure PowerShell](https://docs.microsoft.com/powershell/azure/install-az-ps).
+> Should you choose to setup the architecture programmatically using a command line interface and the samples from this document, you are going to need to install either [Azure CLI](https://docs.microsoft.com/cli/azure/install-az-cli2), a cross-platform command-line tool providing a great experience for managing Azure resources, or [Azure PowerShell](https://docs.microsoft.com/powershell/azure/install-az-ps).
 They are both designed to make scripting easy, query data, support long-running operations, and more.

 ### Command line general configuration variables and tools